dandi/dandi-archive/README.md

 This is the simplest configuration for developers to start with.
 ### Initial Setup
-1. Run `./dev/init-minio.sh`
-2. Run `docker-compose run --rm web ./manage.py migrate`
+1. Run `docker-compose run --rm django ./manage.py migrate`
-3. Run `docker-compose run --rm web ./manage.py createsuperuser` and follow the prompts to create your own user
+2. Run `docker-compose run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user

 ### Run Application
 1. Run `docker-compose up`